rjaydadula/BasicChatApplication/README.md

 -Using C# Windows Form Application-

-A Reference to Beginners who wants to develop basic chat application.It's a combination of a client and a server.
+It's a combination of a client and a server in one application.

 Server - It listen's to a specific ip and port